LIS: What it's really like

 What's it like for students to live in the local area?

 Shoreditch is right on your doorstep, with all the art, fashion, bars, and restaurants that it has to offer.
 And, of course, there’s the City of London itself.
-It’s one of the world’s most famous business districts, housing businesses from billion-pound organisations to purpose-driven start-ups.
-The university isn’t far from two tube stations, so we have strong transport links as well.
+It’s one of the world’s most famous business districts, housing businesses from billion-pound companies to purpose-driven start-ups.
+The uni isn’t far from two tube stations, so we have strong transport links as well.

 What accommodation options are available to students?

-There are a few different accommodation options that LIS students can choose from.
-For example, some students live at Claredale House, where you live in flats of four to six people.
+There are a few different housing options that LIS students can choose from.
+Some students live at Claredale House, where you live in flats of four to six people.
 This might suit you if you’re familiar with living independently.
 Others live at Well Street Hall, where you’ll share a kitchen with about 12 people.
 But you don’t have to worry about cleaning the kitchen or the bathrooms at Well Street as that’s done for you.

-LIS has partnered with some of London’s leading accommodation providers, which means you can socialise and live alongside students from other London unis.
-I’ve enjoyed living in accommodation where there’s already a small community of LIS students nearby, but you might enjoy the privacy of living away from LIS students.
+LIS has partnered with some of London’s leading providers, which means you can socialise and live alongside students from other London unis.
+I’ve enjoyed living in halls where there’s already a small community of LIS students nearby, but you might enjoy the privacy of living away from LIS students.

 What facilities does LIS have that make it stand out?

 My favourite part of the campus is our student-designed common room!
-It’s a very comfortable space to work, relax, and socialise in as it's full of bean bags, a couple of sofas, a pool table, and a piano.
+It’s a very comfortable space to work, relax, and socialise in.
+It's full of bean bags, a couple of sofas, a pool table, and a piano.
 It creates a homely environment on our campus, which I love.

 What is the top reason you should study here?